Yaya Diallo: Biography

 In August 1973, Diallo learned of a program for illegal aliens and especially for students.
 He registered as a student at H.E.C.
-(Hautes Etudes Commerciales), a business school, and filed the requested papers to stay in Canada.
+(Hautes Études Commerciales), a business school, and filed the requested papers to stay in Canada.
 For eight months, the immigration officers gave him a hard time.
 In March 1974, he received an order to leave Canada or he would be deported in two days.
 However, he met the right people at the right time and was given permission to stay in Canada.
 He became an immigrant in 1974 and a Canadian citizen in 1983.